thefunkjunky/Abuse_queue_SpamFilter/README.md

 # Abuse_queue_SpamFilter
- This is a designed to identify spam tickets in our spam/abuse queue at the datacenter I work at.
+ This is designed to identify spam tickets in our spam/abuse queue at the datacenter I work at.
 The difficulty in using traditional spam filtering methods is that they will always select legitimate abuse tickets, because they always contain the full, original spam text in the body.